-Zip drives (which also go by other commonly used names like USB drives or thumb drives) are a quick and easy way to share files between computers.
+Thumb drives (which also go by other commonly used names like flash drives, USB drives, or ZIP drives) are a quick and easy way to share files between computers.
 The technology is also incredibly easy to use and lets you transfer files to just about anywhere.
 The only drawback is that it can’t be done remotely—you still have to physically carry the thumb drive from one location to another in order to do the transfer.
 But that should be no big deal.
 Why stay home when you have a great excuse to swing by your BFF’s place and get caught up while watching The Princess Bride off your thumb drive?

 Think about it—it can happen.
 If you are out and about and accessing the internet on your smartphone, you may come across something you want to share with a friend or keep for yourself, like a recipe, a funny YouTube video, or a cool home design idea.
 Just because it’s not a physical file and you don’t have access to a hard drive doesn’t mean you can’t bookmark it by posting links to Facebook, pinning it to Pinterest, or even tweeting about it.

 No matter which method you use to share files, the Intel Product Finder can help you find the best computer to fit your lifestyle.